taosdata/TDengine/docs/en/08-data-in/02-prometheus.md

 ---
 sidebar_label: Prometheus
 title: Prometheus for TDengine Cloud
+description: This topic introduces how to write data into TDengine from Prometheus.
 ---

 Prometheus is a widespread open-source monitoring and alerting system.
 Prometheus joined the Cloud Native Computing Foundation (CNCF) in 2016 as the second incubated project after Kubernetes, which has a very active developer and user community.